bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ### Batch Operations

-The SDK automatically batches operations like user/company updates and feature tracking events to minimize API calls.
+The SDK automatically batches operations like user/company updates and flag tracking events to minimize API calls.
 The batch buffer is configurable through the client options:

 ```typescript